andrew/ultimate-awesome/README.md

 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
 - [data-tools](https://github.com/victorcouste/data-tools) - Data Tools Subjective List.
+- [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [awesome-anomaly-detection-in-medical-images](https://github.com/CharlesKangZhou/awesome-anomaly-detection-in-medical-images) - Awesome anomaly detection in medical images.
 - [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [awesome-cytodata](https://github.com/cytodata/awesome-cytodata) - A curated list of awesome cytodata resources.